Kylie Christmas: Release

 In October 2015, Minogue announced the release of Kylie Christmas.
 Kylie Christmas was released on 13 November 2015 as a CD and DVD bundle, while a limited white vinyl edition was released on 27 November.
 The deluxe album consists of sixteen songs, while the digital download and vinyl editions feature thirteen tracks; the DVD includes six music videos.
 The deluxe album features a gold ribbon on the cover.

 Minogue released the reissue Kylie Christmas: Snow Queen Edition on 25 November 2016 by Parlophone.
 Released 12 months after the original, the Snow Queen Edition features six newly recorded songs.
 Minogue announced the release of Kylie Christmas: Snow Queen Edition on 2 November 2016.
 The album artwork and track list were revealed on the same day.
 On 4 November 2016, the album was made available for pre-order worldwide via Minogue's official site, offering different options to purchase.
 It was released worldwide as a CD and digital download on 25 November 2016.

+On 4 November 2025, Minogue teased another edition of the album, posting a video to her social media pages.
+The following day, she announced the Fully Wrapped edition, the second reissue featuring a revised track list of selected songs from the album as well as four new songs, "Hot in December", "This Time of Year", "Office Party", and the Amazon Music-exclusive single "XMAS".
+It was released worldwide on vinyl, CD, cassette, digital download, and streaming on 5 December 2025.